 Actions Taken

-The Security team is contributing to the next Strategic Plan development and will also be using At Task & the Management delivery system to align strategic goals to specific initiatives and activities.
-As such, this recommendation is being addressed with the development of the next Strategic Plan, and the implementation of At Task with FY 14.
+The Security team is contributing to the next Strategic Plan development and will also be using the “At Task” system and the Management delivery system to align strategic goals to specific initiatives and activities.
+As such, this recommendation is being addressed with the development of the next Strategic Plan, and the implementation of the “At Task” system with FY 14.

 Implementability